syndit/com.synditcorp.ruleengine/README.md

 The optional "ruleTags" field is a String array useful in further describing a rule.
 The ruleTags values are not used to evaluate rules at runtime.
 They are intended for such things as authorization in databases or display control in custom document definition editors.

-There are currently 10 other optional rule fields that can be used to store values associated with either a passing rule, or a failing rule.
-These values can be accessed at runtime for whatever is needed.
-For example, if a rule fails and the fail message needs to be presented in the UI, retrieve the rule's unique failKey field values, which are intended to hold i18n keys (but really can hold values for whatever scheme is being used).
-Note that field values are only available if the rule has been evaluated at runtime.
-The 10 fields are:

- 1. passKeys - ArrayList<String>, intended to hold i18n keys
- 1. failKeys - ArrayList<String> , intended to hold i18n keys
- 1. passScore - An expression that returns a Double, intended for scoring a rule on a pass.
-The expression can be a single value or a complex calculation using other rules' failScore values.
- 1. failScore - An expression that returns a Double, intended for scoring a rule on a fail.
-The expression can be a single value or a complex calculation using other rules' failScore values.
- 1. passFlags -  ArrayList<String>, flags for a particular rule's pass
- 1. failFlags - ArrayList<String>, flags for a particular rule's fail
- 1. passReasons - ArrayList<String>, use to store reasons for a particular rule's pass
- 1. failReasons - ArrayList<String>, use to store reasons for a particular rule's fail
- 1. passActions -  ArrayList<String>, use to store actions for a particular rule's pass
- 1. failActions -  ArrayList<String>, use to store actions for a particular rule's fail

-If a field is not to be used, set it to null in the JSON document, or just don't include it in the JSON record.

-## Composite Rule fields
+Use the optional active, effective date, and expiration date fields to control rule availability.
+If a rule is not active, or does not meet the date criteria, it is simply ignored by the Engine

-The "compositeRules" field is a comma separated list of calc and composite rules to evaluate.
-The Engine evaluates rules in the order listed.
+Composite rules require a "compositeRules" array field that lists the rule numbers of the rules to be evaluated.
+The rules are evaluated in the order they appear in the array.

-There are 10 other composite rule fields and these reference calc rule fields, or other composite rule fields, for a given rule number.
-Referenced rule fields need not be in the composite field list ("compositeRules" field).
-At runtime, the list of composite rule field values can be retrieved, but only for those calc and composite rules that have been evaluated at runtime.
-For example, with an _or_ rule, not all rules may have been evaluated.
-With the exception of the score fields, all composite fields return a list of field values.
-The score fields add the scores from the referenced fields that have been evaluated.
-The 10 composite rule fields are:

- 1. compositePassKeys - ArrayList<String>
- 1. compositeFailKeys - ArrayList<String>
- 1. compositePassScore - Double, sums the passScores for those rules listed.
- 1. compositeFailScore - Double, sums the failScores for those rules listed.
- 1. compositePassFlags -  ArrayList<String>
- 1. compositeFailFlags - ArrayList<String>
- 1. compositePassReasons - ArrayList<String>
- 1. compositeFailReasons - ArrayList<String>
- 1. compositePassActions -  ArrayList<String>
- 1. compositeFailActions -  ArrayList<String>

-If a composite field is not to be used, set it to an empty array ([]), or don't include it in the record.
+## Outcomes

+Outcomes can be specified for _calc_, _or_, and _and_ rule types.
+Merely include an "outcomes" field in the rule's definition.
+Exactly like _calc_ expressions, number outcomes expressions can be single numbers or math expressions that can use global variables.
+Tag outcomes are accumulated in a String array.
+An outcome can include other rules' outcomes by including a "compositeOutcomeRules" field array with a list of rule numbers.
+A negative rule number tells the Engine to retrieve the fail outcome for the included rule.
+Outcomes are only included if the associated rule has been evaluated at runtime.
+After evaluation, outcomes can be accessed by passing the rule number and outcome key to "getTagOutcome" or "getNumberOutcome".
+Outcomes flagged as "global" will be added to the Variables collection making them available to other rules' rule and outcome expressions.
+See "Accessing outcome values from other rules at runtime" below.

+	"outcomes": [
+			{"result":"pass", "type":"number", "key":"score","expression":"10","global":"true","compositeOutcomeRules":[3,10,5]},
+			{"result":"fail", "type":"number", "key":"score","expression":"-5","global":"true","compositeOutcomeRules":[1,2,-3]},
+			{"result":"pass", "type":"tag", "key":"flag","expression":"11FlagP","global":"false","compositeOutcomeRules":[1,2,3]},
+			{"result":"fail", "type":"tag", "key":"flag","expression":"11FlagF","global":"false","compositeOutcomeRules":[-1,-2,-3]}
+		]

 ### Thread Rule fields

-_Thread_ rules are considered composite rules because they process all the rules listed in the compositeRules field list.
-But, _thread_ rules only have the compositePassScore and compositeFailScore composite fields.
-The scoring composite field lists cannot be set, but scores accumulated in the threads can be referenced after evaluation.
-Also, none of the field values for the rules called by the rules listed in the compositeRules list are available outside the thread in which they are processed.
-So, rules referenced by _thread_ rules must be able to be processed independently of other parent thread rules.
+_Thread_ rules process all the rules listed in the "threadRules" field list.
+But, because _thread_ rules are processed in separate threads, global outcomes generated in individual threads are not included in the Engine's Variables collection, they are only available within the thread itself.
+So, rules referenced by _thread_ rules must be able to be processed independently of other threads.
 But, variable values in the Variables collection when the thread rule is called are available to the thread rules.
+To retrieve outcomes from the threads after processing, use the "numberKeys" and "tagkeys" array fields in the thread rule definition.
+These fields list the global outcome keys the Engine should accumulate at runtime, and they are included in the Variables collection using the standard outcome variable naming, see "Accessing outcome values from other rules at runtime" below.
+For example, to access the "score" value from the collection for a document ID of "CORE-RULES", reference "CORE-RULES_18_score".
+After evaluation, access by calling `ruleEvaluator.getNumberOutcome(18, "score")`.

+	"threadRules":
+		[
+			{
+					"ruleType" : "thread",
+					"ruleNumber" : "18",
+					"description" : "Run all rules",
+					"threadRules" : [1, 2, 4, 11, 23, 56, 35, 55, 64, 98, 114, 123, 134, 138, 155],
+					"active" : "true",
+					"numberKeys" : ["score"],
+					"tagKeys" : ["flag"]
+			}

 ## Document definition fields

 There are five fields for use in identifying a particular document:

  1. documentId - an ID unique to the particular document.
-It is recommended the documentId be set as it is quite useful for identifying various definition documents.
-It is also used for field artifact namespace at runtime, and for this reason no spaces should be used.
-It is recommended the documentId value be kept to a minimum so variable names are manageable: use the description field when more detail is needed.
+A documentId is required as it used for variable namespace at runtime, and for this reason no spaces should be used.
+It is recommended the documentId value be kept to a minimum so variable names are manageable.
+Don't use the documentId for lengthy descriptions.
+Instead use the description field when more detail is needed.
  1. description - this is for providing a meaningful description of the rules in the document.
  1. version - always a good idea to version your documents.
+ 1. active - Set to true or false.
+This can be used in document database queries.
+For example, select the max version number for active documents.
+If a document version is put into production, but needs to be rolled back, merely set the document active flag to false and re-intialize your Engines.
  1. documentTags - document tags are used to further define a document.
 Tags can be used for things like authorization in databases or display control in custom rule definition editors.
- 1. startRule - for decision trees, this holds the value of the base rule of the tree.
-It is intended for the developers to retrieve at runtime so you don't have to rely on Jira tickets, emails, text messages, etc. to know the base rule to call.
+ 1. startRule - for very large decision trees, this holds the value of the base rule of the tree.
+It is intended for the developers to retrieve at runtime so they don't have to rely on Jira tickets, emails, text messages, etc. to know the starting base rule to call.

 	"definitionID" : "ORDACC",
 	"description" : "New vehicle order accept tree", "version" : "1.0.17",
+	"active" : true,
 	"documentTags" : ["test","partial"],
 	"startRule" : "14",

-## Accessing field artifact values from other rules at runtime
+## Accessing outcome values from other rules at runtime

-Each of the rule field artifact values can be accessed by other rules at runtime.
-Again, field artifacts are available only if the rule has been evaluated at runtime.
-They are added to the variables collection and can be referenced using the documentId, the field name, and the rule number.
-For example to access the passReason value for rule 15 in document "CORE_RULES_27", use `CORE_RULES_27_passReason_15`.
-To access the compositePassActions list, use `CORE_RULES_27_compositePassActions_15`.
-Scores can be used to calculate expressions, like `CORE_RULES_27_passScore_231 * (CORE_RULES_27_passScore_17 / CORE_RULES_27_compositePassScore_31)`.
+Each of the rule outcome values designated as global can be accessed by other rules in their rule expressions.
+Global outcome values are available at runtime only if the associated rule has been evaluated up to the point at runtime: if an outcome hasn't been evaluated yet, it won't be available.
+Global outcomes are added to the Variables collection and can be referenced using the documentId, the rule number, and the outcome key.
+For example to access an outcome with key "fee" for rule 15 in document "CORE-RULES", use `CORE-RULES_15_fee`.
+Number outcomes can be used to calculate expressions, like `CORE-RULES_27_pctFee * (CORE-RULES_17_sumTransAmt / CORE-RULES_6_cumDays)`.
+Expressions using can use tag outcomes to check for a particular tag value: `CORE-RULES_34_flag.contains('alert')`.

-## Fields not yet implemented

-The effectiveDate, expirationDate, and active fields are not yet implemented.

 # JSON document format